collective-soundworks/collective-soundworks.github.io/docs/tutorials/state-manager.md

 In this application we will declare two different schemas:

 - A schema we will call `globals`, meant to create a shared state that will be unique across the whole application.
 This shared state will be created by the server and every clients of the application will attach to it.
-- A schema we will call `player`, meant to describe the state of single client of the application.
-All clients with the role `player` will create their own instance of the scheme.
+- A schema we will call `player`, meant to describe the state of a single client of the application.
+All clients with the role `player` will create their own `SharedState` instance from this scheme.

 So first, let's create the file `src/server/schemas/globals.js` containing the following code: